How We Help

 BOLD Goal 3: Help People be Independent

-We know that what makes us healthy is more than just clinical care, genes and biology.
-Eighty percent of what makes an individual healthy is where one lives, works and plays.
+80% of what makes an individual healthy is where one lives, works and plays.
 There is an increased need for mental and behavioral health services in our community.
-This need intensifies when paired with the many barriers faced by individuals and families who are economically disadvantaged and underserved.
+This need intensifies when paired with the many barriers faced by local individuals and families who are economically disadvantaged and underserved.

 - Living and working conditions

 - Income, education level, access to social support, exposure to crime and violence, and health behaviors

 - Availability of safe and affordable housing, quality jobs, transportation options, and opportunities for recreation